The Royal County Down Golf Club, County Down

-It’s always best to call ahead for availability and book in advance.
+It’s always best to call ahead for availability and book your tee times in advance.
 For green fees, most clubs offer special rates for visitors and groups so be sure to ask about any special offers from the club or your tour operator.

 Bring plenty of golf balls, too, as you’re sure to lose a few!
 We did say our courses were challenging!